 Prior to pickling, it is necessary to clean the surface to remove foreign substances such as grease, oil, adhesives, heavy rust, etc. Cleaning of the surface can be accomplished by any number of methods including alkaline cleaners, solvent cleaners, ultrasonic cleaning, high-pressure cleaning, and other mechanical or manual methods.
 The proper cleaning solution will be based on a combination of factors including:

 - The material composition and configuration of the equipment/part

 The cleaning solution is rinsed from the surface and the pickling process treatment is applied by one of the methods mentioned above.
 Process control is essential as corrosion and pitting can occur if the acid concentration is too high and/or if the acid contact time is too long.
 After the process is completed, it is imperative to ensure that all residual acids are removed and neutralized to prevent pitting and corrosion.
 For optimum corrosion resistance, proceed with passivation process.

 Trust the Experts in Pickling and Passivation

-Astro Pak has been performing Pickling and Passivation for nearly 60 years.
+Astro Pak has been performing Pickling and Passivation for over 60 years.
 We pickle steel and other metallic surfaces to remove corrosion and weld damage from steam, heat and other corrosive environments.
 Our pickling steel process is a non-selective surface treatment that removes oxidation from stainless steel on heavily corroded surfaces.
 It is also used for nickel or super-austenitic.
 In addition to our expertise in circulating chemistry through facility equipment, tanks, and distribution systems, we also have a proprietary UltraPass® Gel Pickling & Passivation process to address surface discoloration, spot rouge, heat affected zones (HAZ) of welds, or corrosion on most exterior surfaces.